“Leafcutter Bee Cutting Leaf Circle from Rose Branch”, 2012

 Once again I have used Winsor & Newton liquid Indian ink, which I absolutely love using.
 The paper is Bristol board, and the ink was applied using small watercolour brushes in the technique I have been working on for a while now, in which I build up layers of washes to create the image.
 For this particular drawing I also used some Chinese White body colour to add detail, for example on the hairs on the bee’s legs.

-Above: Detail of two stages in the drawing, and far right, detail of another drawing to show the leaves after the bees have cut them.
+Above: Detail of two stages in the drawing, and far right, the ink and brushes I have been using.

 Exhibition dates 2013:

 There will be opportunity for you to see my bee drawings at two locations in early 2013.
-I will post details of the exhibitions as soon as I have more information, but for now, here are some links to the places I’ll be exhibiting:
+I will post details of the exhibitions as soon as I have more information, but for now, here is some information on the places I’ll be exhibiting:

 Louth Festival of the Bees, May 2013.